-STATE OF WASHINGTON
+STATE OF WASHINGTON ) ss.

-)

-) ss.

 County of Clark

-I certify that I know or have satisfactory evidence that DEBORAH ASHFORD BUCHANAN is the person who appeared before me, and said person acknowledged that she signed this instrument and acknowledged it to be her free and voluntary act and deed for the uses and purposes mentioned in this instrument.
+I certify that I know or have satisfactory evidence EVELYN L. SKAAR is the person who appeared before me, and EVELYN L. SKAAR signed this instrument and acknowledged it to be EVELYN L. SKAAR'S free and voluntary act for the uses and purposes mentioned in the instrument.